Rectus/UE4SteamVRPassthrough/readme.md

 #### Headset compatibility ####

-- Valve Index - Works
+- Valve Index - Supported
-- HTC Vive - Broken, driver does not provide timing data
+- HTC Vive - Supported, driver only provides correct pose data in 60 Hz mode.

+The SteamVR settings UI will misconfigure the Vive camera if the frame rate is not set the right way.
+To correctly set it, click the right end of the slider instead of dragging it.
+The USB drivers may need to be reset if the camera is incorrectly configurred.

 ### Usage ###